-Putting in work on the ranch, zipping through muddy trails, or hunting with your friends, your all-terrain vehicles is built to stand up to whatever you throw at it.
+Putting in work on the ranch, zipping through muddy trails, or hunting with your friends, your all-terrain vehicles are built to stand up to whatever you throw at it.
 As fun as ATVs can be, though, they can also be dangerous.
 You took on new risks when you bought your ATV, and you continue to take risks each time you fire up the engine.
 Sure, homeowners insurance may offer some limited protection, but usually not once you leave your own property.
 That’s why you need insurance that’s as tough as your all-terrain vehicle is.

 Risks of Owning and Riding an ATV